PythWare/Aldnoah-Engine/README.md

 # Games that support full KVS Audio replacing/adding as of version 2.0

 Warriors Orochi 3.
 You could literally dub the entire game with English audio or other languages, or just replace audio files if your goal isn't dubbing.
 Orochi 3 has full support as of version 2.0.
-Other games will be supported for audio modding in version 2.1
+Other games will be supported for audio modding in later versions.

 # Things to keep in mind